Irish Prime Minister Leo Varadkar says he is resigning for personal and political reasons - ExBulletin

 The reasons for me to resign now are personal and political, but mainly political, Varadkar said, without elaborating.
 He said he planned to remain in Parliament as a backbench lawmaker and had specific plans for the future.

-Varadkar, 45, served twice as taoiseach, or prime minister, between 2017 and 2020, and again since December 2022 in a job-share with Michel Martin, head of coalition partner Fianna Fil.
+Varadkar, 45, served two terms as taoiseach, or prime minister, between 2017 and 2020, and again since December 2022 as part of a job sharing with Michel Martin, head of coalition partner Fianna Fil.

 He was the country's youngest leader when first elected, as well as Ireland's first openly gay prime minister.
 Varadkar, whose mother is Irish and father Indian, was also Ireland's first biracial taoiseach.

-He played a leading role in campaigns to legalize same-sex marriage, approved in a 2015 referendum, and to repeal the abortion ban, passed in a 2018 vote.
+He played a leading role in campaigns aimed at legalize same-sex marriageapproved in a 2015 referendum, and to repeal the ban on abortionwhich was voted in 2018.

 I am proud that we have made the country a more equal and modern place, Varadkar said in a resignation statement in Dublin.

-Varadkar was first elected to Parliament in 2007 and once declared that he would leave politics at the age of 50.
+Varadkar was first elected to Parliament in 2007 and once said he had left politics at the age of 50.

 He has led Ireland in the years since Britain's decision to leave the European Union in 2016.
 Brexit has had huge implications for Ireland, an EU member that shares a border with the Northern Ireland of the United Kingdom.
 Relations between the United Kingdom and Ireland were tense when Boris Johnson, a staunch supporter of Brexit, was the leader of the United Kingdom, but have stabilized since the arrival of Prime Minister Rishi Sunak.

-Varadkar recently returned from Washington, where he met with President Joe Biden and other political leaders as part of the Irish Prime Minister's traditional visit to the United States for St. Patrick's Day.
+Varadkar recently returned from Washington, where he met with President Joe Biden and other political leaders as part of the Irish Prime Minister's traditional St. Patrick's Day visit to the United States.

 Varadkar also expressed frustration with political polarization in Ireland, as in other countries.